Rouselos/responsive-content/README.md

 NOTE: the latter paragraph only applies to browsers that support `history.pushState`.
 IE9 does not, for example.
-In this case the fallback behaviour is to always load the entire page as normal including its default content, followed by device-tailored content via Ajax if the screen width exceeds the `triggerWidth` value.
+In this case the fallback behaviour is to always load the entire page as normal including its default content, followed by device-tailored content via Ajax if the screen width exceeds the `breakpoint` option value.

 ### Cache Considerations